Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 GARNISH: In addition to the floating sherbet, you could add orange slices to float on top as well!

 STEP ONE: Start by preparing the orange juice according to the package instructions.
-In a large punch bowl pour the mixed orange juice.
+Pour the orange juice into a large punch bowl.

 PRO TIP